msaufi2325/todo-back-end-go/readme.md

 1. Start the PostgreSQL server and create a database for the application.

-2. Run the application:
+2. Run the application (on linux server):
     ```sh
     ./todo-backend
     ```
-    or on local server
+    or on local server (Windows or Mac)
     ```sh
     go run ./cmd/api
     ```